Our Team in the Field

 Corey McCusker is a Mental Performance Coach, Motivational Speaker and Author.
 She founded Your Mind Matters, a unique private coaching and training company that helps adults take control of their lives by harnessing the power of their minds.More > UPCOMING TOURS >

-Dan Riskin, PhD, is a television personality, scientist, author, and podcaster.
-He is best known in Canada as the co-host of Discovery's flagship science program, Daily Planet.
-In the US and elsewhere, he is recognized as the host of Animal Planet's hugely successful show about parasites, Monsters Inside Me.
-He has published more than 20 papers in scientific journals, including Nature, mostly about the biomechanics of bats.More > UPCOMING TOURS >
+Dan Riskin, PhD, is a television personality, scientist, and author.
+He is best known in Canada as the co-host of Discovery's flagship science program, Daily Planet, and elsewhere as the host of Animal Planet's hugely successful show about parasites, Monsters Inside Me.
+He is passionate about photographing wildlife, especially the underappreciated creatures that he thinks deserve a closer look.More > UPCOMING TOURS >

 Deb Kozlowski is the founder and owner of Deb K Fitness, which helps men and women over the age of 60 reach (and surpass) their health and wellness goals.
 Making a difference in people’s lives is very important to Deb.
-She does it in her practice and now will have the ability to maintain it as a trip leader for WTN.More > UPCOMING TOURS >
+She does it in her practice and now will have the ability to maintain it as a trip leader for WTN.More > NO UPCOMING TOURS AT THIS TIME.

 Debbie Ross, founder of Womens Travel Network has been providing travel services to her customers for over 30 years.
 Her travel around the globe has been extensive.
 Be it relaxing holidays, trekking or sports related, she has first hand knowledge of many varied travel experiences.More > UPCOMING TOURS >

 Diane and Doug